×

 For more information on your rights, choosing safe products and what to do with unsafe products can be found here:

-Product safety(external link)
+Product Safety New Zealand(external link)

 Some products that you’ve bought might have been recalled due to quality or safety concerns.